allfed/GeomagneticModel/README.md

 - saves the second plot to Data/SmallData/Figures/0.01fraction_electr_lost.png.
 WARNING: collision without other plots of this kind, see Example 1.
 - creates CELEpop_0.01.pkl file

+Warning: Russia is most likely counted twice as possibly other regions.
+The reason being that Russia is its own region in the transnet model and it is considered as a part of Europe.
+This is addressed in Example 1. but not here.

 Example 3.

 Compares GICs computed for the given continent (here, Europe) and country (here, Estonia).